Check here for opportunities to offer feedback about the Marcus Alert

 Currently in place: Richmond Behavioral Health Authority Emergency Services, Residential Crisis Stabilization Unit, Crisis Triage Center.

-Operational as of Dec.
-1, 2021: Regional Mobile Crisis Teams, Regional Call Center
+In development: Regional Mobile Crisis Teams, Regional Call Center

 In development: Richmond Behavioral Health Authority 23-hour observation center